Lionalsocat/DataScripts/labels/README.md

-This folder used to save img.txt!
+This folder is used to saving img.txt file!